backtrace-labs/backtrace-unity/README.md

 - Provide valid Backtrace client configuration and start using library!
   ![Full Backtrace configuration](./Documentation~/images/client-setup.PNG)

-Watch this 1 minute silent video to see the Integration and Configuration in action.
-The first 20 seconds of the video shows the above Integrating steps, and the second part shows details of the below Client and Database Settings - https://player.vimeo.com/video/300051476

 ## Plugin best practices

 Plugin allows you to define maximum depth of game objects.
 By default its disabled (Game object depth is equal to -1).
 If you will use 0 as maximum depth of game object we will use default game object limit - 16.
 If you would like to specify game object depth size to n, please insert n in Backtrace configuration text box.
 If you require game obejct depth to be above 30, please contact support.